pytest-dev/pytest-factoryboy/README.rst

 Model Fixture
 -------------

 Model fixture implements an instance of a model created by the factory.
-Name convention is lowercase-underscore class name.
+Name convention is model's lowercase-underscore class name.